 HT : Calvaire is a story of a man who gets kidnapped and molested in some remote Wallonian backwoods.
 To an ordinary Belgian viewer — like, say, me — this might wake some unpleasant memories from the past decade, namely the Dutroux murders and trials (Marc Dutroux is a convicted child molester and murderer, currently serving his life sentence in Belgium.
 The whole case around him shook Belgium for the better part of the '90s, and caused international uproar — ed.note).
 I know this sounds somewhat morbid, but did those events influence your film even a little bit ?

 FDW : Yes, Calvaire has a connection with what happened in my country in the last decade.
-A lot of horror films that I admire so much are a witness of their country's dark times and murderers — Texas Chain Saw Massacre, Zombie, Henry, etc. But first with Calvaire, I tried to explore the genre.
-I wanted to experiment with the cliché of horrors; no pay-off, no twist at the end, no sympathy for the main character, sympathy for the psychopath...that's also the limit of the film and that's also why Calvaire divided the critics so much.
+A lot of horror films that I admire so much are a witness of their country's dark times and murderers — The Texas Chain Saw Massacre, Zombie, Henry: Portrait of a Serial Killer, etc. But first with Calvaire, I tried to explore the genre.
+I wanted to experiment with the cliché of horrors; no pay-off, no twist at the end, no sympathy for the main character, sympathy for the psychopath... that's also the limit of the film and that's also why Calvaire divided the critics so much.

 HT : Despite many horror films relying heavily on the use of music, Calvaire is wholly music-less.
 Were you aiming for the more “documentary” look with this, attempting to make the story as believable as possible ?